 Known as the BBB Definitions on open access, these are the key statements informing the OA movement:

-There is also the Hybrid OA model which involves subscription journals that offer authors the option of paying an additional fee in order to make their articles open access.
+There is also the Hybrid OA model which involves non-OA journals that offer authors the option of paying an additional fee in order to make their articles open access.
 SHERPA/RoMEO provides a list of paid OA publishers and the author fees.

 Green OA refers to "self archiving" or posting a copy of the article in an online repository.
 The author may archive either a preprint or postprint of the article depending on permissions.
 If an author has already published in an non-open access journal, they can usually make their article open access retroactively by depositing it in a repository.